Note: This article contains an affiliate link to BCF. If you click through and make a purchase, we earn a small commission at no extra cost to you.

 However, the track cleverly weaves around all but a few of the dunes.
 You’ll encounter some sandy sections of track, but they’re nothing to worry about.

-And all the while, you’re treated to some beautiful desert dune country.
+And all the while, you’re treated to beautiful desert dune country.

 You’ll need to pay attention though.
 We were astounded how much traffic we met on Walkers Crossing Track, at the northern end anyway.
 By lunchtime though, we pretty much had the track to ourselves.
 We figured the earlier traffic was the morning “rush hour” from Innamincka.

 Some of the sandy sections have high sandy banks.
-The track itself is only about one and a half vehicle widths wide, twists and turns, with has scrub on both sides.
+The track itself is only about 1½ vehicles in width, twists and turns, and has scrub on both sides.
 So oncoming traffic can appear without notice.

 We actually backed up about a hundred metres to let a large group through.
 One bloke stopped and had a yarn.
 He was English, it was his first time in the outback and he was loving it!
 His face was like a split watermelon, with a huge grin from ear to ear.